JennEYoon/learn-mldl/dlai/tasks.md

  * Suppliment with cifar 10 notebook from fastai 2018 version dl1 class code example.

 #### Move to a separate repo - no keep here w.
 CS231n

+### Deep Learning Meetup will be using Coursera Class from now on 9/7/2019

+ * Try Numpy notebook before Sept 2019 Meetup
+ * Try saving data and library in CoLab again
+ * Test Cats Logistic Regression notebooks before Meetup